-Prepared for: Finance and Administration Committee - Period Ending June 30, 2022
+Prepared for: Finance and Administration Committee Period Ending December 31, 2022

 Public Employees' Retirement Fund (PERF) The PERF provides retirement benefits to the State of California, schools and other California public agency employees.
 The PERF benefits are funded by member contributions, employer contributions, and by investment earnings.
 Changes in investment asset allocation and investment strategies can significantly impact data reported from period to period.
-Liquidity Coverage Ratio Analysis Coverage Ratios (LCR) cash + assets convertible to cash + incoming cash sources outgoing cash uses + contingent cash uses Funding Sources and Graph Details Level I: Cash & cash equivalents (assets maturing less than 30-days) Level II: Cash equivalents maturing greater than 30-days + borrowed liquidity held in cash Level III: Sale of public assets Threshold: Indicates the Fund's ability to cover 100% of monthly obligations.
+Liquidity Coverage Ratio Analysis 10.00 Liquidity Coverage = cash + assets convertible to cash + incoming cash sources outgoing cash uses + contingent cash uses Funding Sources and Graph Details Level I: Cash & cash equivalents (assets maturing less than 30-days) Level II: Cash equivalents maturing greater than 30-days + borrowed liquidity held in cash Level III: Sale of public assets Threshold: Indicates the Fund's ability to cover 100% of monthly obligations.
 Normal Environment - 30-Day Liquidity Coverage Ratios The 30-day LCR included investment and non-investment available cash flows.

-Level I: Level I LCRs remained above the threshold in January through lune Level I & II: Since Level I LCRs remained above the threshold, it was not necessary to utilize Level II assets.
-Fluctuations in Level II assets are due to normal volatility of security lending balances.
-Stressed Environments - 30-Day Liquidity Coverage Ratios Stressed environment LCR scenarios were calculated assuming starting assets were stressed by the percentages actually experienced over 5 days in the 1987 market crash and 30 days during September 2008.
+Level I: Level I LCRs remained above the threshold from July through December.
+Level I & II: Since Level I LCRs remained above the threshold, it was not necessary to utilize Level II assets.
+Fluctuations in Level II assets were due to normal volatility of security lending balances.
+Stressed Environments - 30-Day Liquidity Coverage Ratios Month Stressed environment LCR scenarios were calculated assuming starting assets were stressed by the percentages actually experienced over 5 days in the 1987 market crash and 30 days during September 2008.
 Starting assets were further reduced by a transactional liquidity % equal to the estimated % of the assets that could have been liquidated during the 30-day period.
 Under the stressed scenarios, asset class sources were reduced to zero and uses were doubled.

 1987 Market Crash "Black Monday"

-Level I: Level I assets would have been adequate had a stressed event similar to "Black Monday" occurred.
-Level I & II: CalPERS would not have needed to use Level II assets.
-Level I - III: CalPERS would not have needed to use Level III assets.
+Level I: Level I assets would have been adequate if a stressed event similar to "Black Monday" occurred.
+Level I & II: Since Level I LCRs remained above the threshold, it was not necessary to utilize Level II assets.
+Level I - III: It would not be necessary to utilize Level III assets.

-Level I: Level I assets are forecasted to be sufficient if a stressed event similar to the 2008 Liquidity Crisis were to occur.
-Level I & II: CalPERS would not have needed to use Level II assets.
-Level I - III: CalPERS would not have needed to use Level III assets.
+Level I: Level I assets would have been adequate if a stressed event similar to the "2008 Liquidity Crisis" occured.
+Level I & II: Since Level I LCRs remained above the threshold, it was not necessary to utilize Level II assets.
+Level I - III: It would not be necessary to utilize Level III assets.
 Crisis Environment - 10-Day Liquidity Coverage Ratio The 10-day LCR utilized only the available cash balance ten days prior to the payment date.
-The calculation assumed a five business day market lockdown as experienced on September 11th, 2001.
+The calculation assumed a five business day market lockdown as experienced on September 11, 2001.

-Level I: The PERF had sufficient cash to cover obligations ten days prior to the funding of member benefits from January to June.
-This indicated Level I was adequate had a crisis event occurred.
-In a crisis environment, CalPERS would not have access to Level II and Level III assets because it is assumed there was a five business day market lockdown similar to September 11th, 2001.
+Level I: The PERF had sufficient cash to cover obligations ten days prior to the funding of member benefits from July to December.
+This indicated Level I assets were adequate had a crisis event occurred.
+In a crisis environment, CalPERS would not have access to Level II and Level III assets because it is assumed there would be a five business day market lockdown similar to September 11th, 2001.

 Overall PERF Liquidity Health

 Coverage Ratio Analysis:

-- CalPERS was able to make payments for benefits, operating expenses and projected investments regardless of market conditions. - PERF's liquidity remained above the threshold in the normal environment and was adequate in stressed and crisis environments.
+- ✓ CalPERS was able to make payments for benefits, operating expenses and projected investments regardless of market conditions. - PERF's liquidity remained above the threshold in the normal environment and was adequate in stressed and crisis environments.
 PERF Cash Flow Forecasting